+Low tire Possible cause Customer action required

+pressure

+warning light

+Solid warning Tire(s) 1.
+Make sure tires are at the proper

+light under-inflated pressure.
+See Inflating your tires

+in this chapter.

+2. After inflating your tires to the

+manufacturer's recommended

+pressure as shown on the Tire

+Label (located on the edge of

+driver's door or the B-Pillar), the

+vehicle must be driven for at least

+two minutes over 20 mph

+(32 km/h) before the light turns

+off.

+Spare tire in use Repair the damaged road wheel/tire

+and reinstall it on the vehicle to

+restore system functionality.
+For a

+description on how the system

+functions, refer to When your

+temporary spare tire is installed

+in this section.

+TPMS If the tires are properly inflated

+malfunction and the spare tire is not in use but

+the light remains on, contact your

+authorized dealer as soon as

+possible.

-Low tire pressure warning light Possible cause Customer action required Solid warning light Tire(s) under-inflated 1.
-Check your tire pressure to ensure tires are properly inflated; refer to Inflating your tires in this chapter.
-2. After inflating your tires to the manufacturer's recommended inflation pressure as shown on the Tire Label (located on the edge of driver's door or the B-Pillar), the vehicle must be driven for at least two minutes over 20 mph (32 km/h) before the light will turn off.
-Spare tire in use Your temporary spare tire is in use.
-Repair the damaged road wheel/tire and reinstall it on the vehicle to restore system functionality.
+Low tire pressure warning light Possible cause Customer action required Flashing warning light Spare tire in use Repair the damaged road wheel/tire and reinstall it on the vehicle to restore system functionality.
 For a description on how the system functions, refer to When your temporary spare tire is installed in this section.
-TPMS malfunction If your tires are properly inflated and your spare tire is not in use and the light remains on, contact your authorized dealer as soon as possible.
+TPMS malfunction If the tires are properly inflated and the spare tire is not in use but the light remains on, contact your authorized dealer as soon as possible.

-Low tire pressure warning light Possible cause Customer action required Flashing warning light Spare tire in use Your temporary spare tire is in use.
-Repair the damaged road wheel and re-mount it on the vehicle to restore system functionality.
-For a description of how the system functions under these conditions, refer to When your temporary spare tire is installed in this section.
-TPMS malfunction If your tires are properly inflated and your spare tire is not in use and the TPMS warning light still flashes, contact your authorized dealer as soon as possible.